Friday, October 29, 2010

 Monday, October 25, 2010

-Okay so almost all of my recipes have posted from Canadian Thanksgiving you saw my pie from James Hyde’s Birthday plus my neighbor Annie's famous Glazed Yams.
+Okay so almost all of my recipes have posted from Canadian Thanksgiving you saw my pie from James Hyde’s Birthday plus my.
 The only thing that is left is Mrs. Mix It’s famous Pumpkin Pie.
 I always like to decorate my pies for the appropriate holiday.
 You will see from looking at this picture that I used Canadian Maple Leaves on the edges for the Pumpkin Pie.

 Mrs. Mix It’s Pumpkin Pie Ingredients: